-Paragraph 2(1)(b) of the Instrument excludes an insurance contract or income or annuity contract from the requirements in the specified instrument if the contract meets the criteria in subparagraphs 2(1)(b)(i) and (ii).
+Paragraph 2(1)(b) of the Instrument excludes an insurance contract or income or annuity contract from the definition of "specified derivative" if the contract meets the criteria in subparagraphs 2(1)(b)(i) and (ii).
 A reinsurance contract would be considered to be an insurance contract or income or annuity contract.

 While an insurance contract or income or annuity contract may come within the definition of "derivative", it is generally not recognized as a financial derivative and typically does not pose the same potential risk to the financial system as do other derivatives products.
-The participating jurisdictions are of the view that the derivatives regulatory regime is not appropriate for this type of contract.
-Further, a comprehensive regime is already in place that regulates the insurance industry in Canada and the insurance legislation of Canada or a jurisdiction of Canada, or equivalent insurance legislation of a foreign jurisdiction, generally has consumer protection as an objective and is therefore aligned with the objective of securities legislation.
+The participating jurisdictions are of the view that certain requirements relating to OTC derivatives are not appropriate for contracts governed by the insurance legislation of Canada or a jurisdiction of Canada, or equivalent insurance legislation of a foreign jurisdiction.

-Certain derivatives that have characteristics similar to insurance contracts or income or annuity contracts but that are not subject to regulation under insurance legislation, including credit derivatives and climate-based derivatives, will be treated as derivatives and are not excluded from the application of the specified instrument under paragraph 2(1)(b) as insurance contracts or income or annuity contracts.
+Certain derivatives that have characteristics similar to insurance contracts or income or annuity contracts but that are not subject to regulation under insurance legislation, including credit derivatives and climate-based derivatives, will be treated as derivatives and are not excluded from the definition of "specified derivative" under paragraph 2(1)(b) as insurance contracts or income or annuity contracts.